BatikLens/.github/profile/README.md

 | A728D4KX3760  | Alfiana Tiara Putri   | Universitas Islam Syekh-Yusuf Tangerang         | MD          | [Active]|
 | A728D4KX3737  | Fenty Margitha Dewi   | Universitas Islam Syekh-Yusuf Tangerang         | MD          | [Active]|

+## Abstract:
+Indonesian Batik, a symbol of heritage and tradition, faces a challenge: wearers often lack understanding of its intricate motifs, risking the loss of cultural significance.
+To combat this, we propose a mobile app to educate users on Batik's motifs, origins, and narratives, reigniting public interest and preserving its heritage.

+## Problem Statement:
+Indonesian Batik's cultural value is threatened by wearers' lack of understanding regarding motifs, origins, and narratives.
+Existing resources are inaccessible, hindering cultural preservation and appreciation.

+## Research Question:
+Can a mobile app effectively educate users on Batik motifs, bridging the gap between the public and Batik's cultural wealth?

+## Background Information:
+Indonesian Batik, a traditional cloth of immense cultural importance, embodies stories and craftsmanship.
+However, its cultural value diminishes as wearers lack understanding, with existing resources often inaccessible.

+## Why We Tackle the Problem:
+We recognize the urgency of preserving Indonesia's cultural heritage.
+By developing a user-friendly mobile app, we aim to bridge tradition and modernity, ensuring Batik's appreciation for generations to come.